s1388379/COMP2090SEF_GroupProject/README.md

 A **heap** is a complete binary tree that satisfies the heap property:

-- **Max Heap**: Parent node ≥ children
+- **Max-heap**: parent node ≥ children
-- **Min Heap**: Parent node ≤ children
+- **Min-heap**: parent node ≤ children

 Heaps are commonly used to implement **priority queues**, where elements with higher priority are processed first.

 **🔹 Heap Sort**

 Heap sort works in two main steps:

-  1. Build a heap from input data
+1. Build a heap from the input data
 2. Repeatedly extract the root (maximum element)

 This produces a sorted sequence.

+---

 ## 🔗 Connection to Task 1

 The heap data structure studied in Task 2 can be applied to the clinic system in Task 1.
 For example, the triage system can be improved by using a **priority queue (heap)** to automatically serve patients based on urgency level.

 ---